pierrepaleo/gpg-mailgate/INSTALL.md

 ## Content
 - General information
 - Install GPG-Mailgate
-- Install GPG-Mailgate-Web
 - Install Register-handler

 ## General information
-GPG-Mailgate is divided in 3 main parts: GPG-Mailgate itself, GPG-Mailgate-Web and Register-handler.
+GPG-Mailgate is divided in 3 main parts: GPG-Mailgate itself, Register-handler.
 Some parts of the GPG-Mailgate project depend on other parts of the project.
 You will find information about these dependencies at the beginning of every installation part.

 These instructions show you how to set up GPG-Mailgate in an easy way.
 If you are a more advanced user, feel free to experiment with the settings.
 For these instructions a home directory for the user `nobody` is set.
 Sadly this is an odd workaround but no better solution was found.